zelisce/CraftersMC-Minion-Calculator/README.md

 If you found this project helpful and you liked it, please leave a star, it would mean a ton!

 <h2>🛠️ Download</h2>
-Install the latest `.mcpack` version from <a href="https://github.com/zelisce/CraftersMC-Minion-Calculator/releases/latest">releases</a>.<br><br>
+Install the latest <code>.mcpack</code> version from <a href="https://github.com/zelisce/CraftersMC-Minion-Calculator/releases/latest">releases</a>.<br><br>
 After installing the latest version, open the file using Minecraft.
-It will import itself automatically afterwards.
+It will import itself automatically afterwards.<br><br>
+The <code>.zip</code> version was meant for easier development or distribution among developers.
+No need to install that version unless you know what you're doing!

 <h2>🎯 Features</h2>
 » Minion Calculator<br><br>